The Undead Iron Fist: Plot

-After his death at the hands of the Ch'i-Lin, (Note: As depicted in the one-shot comic Iron Fist 50th Anniversary Special (2024)) the former Iron Fist Danny Rand finds himself in the afterlife, where he encounters and loses a challenge to a dragon.
+After his death at the hands of the Ch'i-Lin, (Note: As depicted in the one-shot comic Iron Fist 50th Anniversary Special (2024)) the former Iron Fist Danny Rand finds himself in the Duat, where he encounters and loses a challenge to a dragon.
 Danny is then greeted by his deceased predecessor Orson Randall, who reveals that everything the Book of the Iron Fist taught them was a lie.
-Orson informs Danny of the corruption behind the Iron Fist order and that he has a chance to come back to the mortal world if he can take down the Book's author.
+Orson informs Danny of the corruption behind the Iron Fist order and that he has a chance to come back to the mortal world if he can take down the Book's author, his former ally Quan Yaozu, who had orchestrated the deaths of the previous Iron Fists to siphon their chi for himself.
+Orson takes Danny to Osiris, who agrees to make Danny his avatar after judging his soul but he must undergo a trial to destroy Quan; creating a tapestry representing Danny's soul, Osiris explains that it will burn once he returns to the living for his trial but if it burns completely before finishing it, Danny will be forever bound to the underworld.
+Osiris trains Danny for several months and implants his symbol on Danny's chest, replacing his old Heart of the Dragon mark.
+Danny is then resurrected as an undead and bestowed with a new costume and powers as the Ghost Fist by Osiris.

-Months later, Mayor Luke Cage visits Danny's grave in Cavalry Cemetery, only to find the plot empty.
-It is revealed that Danny was resurrected and bestowed with a new costume and powers as the Ghost Fist by accepting a deal with an unseen entity, who tasks Danny with enacting vengeance on an unknown target, warning that failing to do so within a time limit would undo Danny's resurrection.
-As Ghost Fist makes his way to his target at the Rand Building, the target sends his minions, the Wraithlins, to stall Ghost Fist.
-With his new powers, Ghost Fist is able to sense and purge the Wraithlins from their human hosts.
-Unfortunately, due to being unrecognizable in his new costume and unable to see the Ch'i-Lin, passerby mistake Ghost Fist for a costumed criminal attacking civilians, leading to a brief confrontation with Spider-Man.
+Mayor Luke Cage visits Danny's grave in Cavalry Cemetery, only to find the plot empty.
+As the risen Ghost Fist makes his way to Quan at the Rand Building in Harlem, Quan sends his minions, the Wraithlins, to stall Ghost Fist.
+With his new powers and Osiris mentally guiding him, Ghost Fist is able to sense and purge the Wraithlins from their human hosts.
+Unfortunately, due to being unrecognizable in his new costume and unable to see the Wraithlins, passerby mistake Ghost Fist for a costumed criminal attacking civilians, leading to a brief confrontation with Spider-Man.
 The fight leads to the sewers but when Spider-Man is able to see the Wraithlins, they turn their attention to him.
-Ghost Fist is forced to use an attack called the "Rays of Ra" to destroy the Wraithlins and save Spider-Man but at the cost of some of his borrowed time.
-Urged by the entity's voice to not reveal his identity and to continue his mission, Ghost Fist warns Spider-Man to stay out of his way.
+Ghost Fist is forced to use an attack called the "Rays of Ra" to destroy the Wraithlins and save Spider-Man but causes his more of his tapestry within the Duat to burn away.
+Urged by Osiris to not reveal his identity and to continue his mission, Ghost Fist warns Spider-Man to stay out of his way.